AI washing: What is it and why you should worry – DW – 07/30/2024

 AI washing: What is it and why you should worryJuly 30, 2024

-Imagine this, you want to buy the latest vacuum cleaner, you go to your favorite online store and begin to scroll through your mobile.
-Then, you bump into a claim that the product you want to purchase is powered by advanced artificial intelligence (AI) technology to make it sound super high tech and smart.
+Imagine this: You want to buy the latest vacuum cleaner, you go to your favorite online store and begin to scroll through your mobile.
+Then, you see a product that claims it is powered by advanced artificial intelligence (AI) technology, which makes it sound super high tech and smart.

 But really, it just has a simple sensor button to make sure it doesn't bump into furniture.
 Nothing special or groundbreaking.
 That's AI washing.
 It means making products sound way cooler or smarter by claiming they have AI when they are just doing regular stuff.